kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 ### §415.39   Safety at end of launch.

-To obtain safety approval, an applicant must demonstrate compliance with §417.129 of this chapter, for any proposed launch of a launch vehicle with a stage or component that will reach Earth orbit.
+To obtain safety approval, an applicant must demonstrate compliance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.129   Safety at end of launch.|§417.129]] of this chapter, for any proposed launch of a launch vehicle with a stage or component that will reach Earth orbit.

 \[Doc.
 No. FAA-2000-7953, 71 FR 50531, Aug.
 25, 2006\]

 ### §415.41   Accident investigation plan.

-An applicant must file an accident investigation plan (AIP), that satisfies §417.111(h) of this chapter, and contains the applicant's procedures for reporting and responding to launch accidents, launch incidents, or other mishaps, as defined by §401.5 of this chapter.
+An applicant must file an accident investigation plan (AIP), that satisfies [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](h) of this chapter, and contains the applicant's procedures for reporting and responding to launch accidents, launch incidents, or other mishaps, as defined by [[Volume 4/A General/0401 Organization and definitions.md#§401.5   Definitions.|§401.5]] of this chapter.

 \[Doc.
 No. FAA-2000-7953, 71 FR 50531, Aug.
 25, 2006, as amended by Amdt.
 No. 415-6, 81 FR 59439, Aug.
 30, 2016\]